daniellasyombua/GROUP_15/README.md

 Question-1
 Scenario: Develop a system for users to track their daily fitness activities.
-Users should be able to log exercises and view details regarding that exercise.
+Users should be able to log exercises and view details regarding those exercise.
 Provide users with the ability to view summaries of their daily and weekly activities.